 I’m annoyingly fond of saying, “how we do one thing, is how we do everything.”
 And therein lies the magic of yoga.
 Patanjali made that clear when he placed the ethical guidelines before the physical practice.
 Be kind, honest, and generous.
-Exercise moderation and let of what no longer serves you.
+Exercise moderation and let go of what no longer serves you.
 Prioritize cleanliness and practice gratitude.
-Be disciplined in your actions and take time for reflection.
+Be disciplined in your actions and take time for self-reflection.
 In the end, remember that we all come from the earth and that we can never comprehend the mystery of it.

 Then, roll out your mat.

 During my twenty years in exile, I never stopped studying yoga.
 I would go as far as to say my practice deepened.
 If you were to ask that girl in the photo what yoga means I would have parroted “union.”
 I now know it’s much more than that.
-Yes, yoga is a state of connection with the purpose of calming the mind. but how we there is through the cultivation of an inner life that feels whole.
+Yes, yoga is a state of connection with the purpose of calming the mind.
+But how we get there is through the cultivation of an inner life that feels whole.
 In other words, we live our yoga in every aspect of our lives.